-The Faculty of Arts and Humanities is pleased to announce Arts and Humanities Research Council (AHRC) funding as partners of the Consortium for Humanities and the Arts South-East (CHASE).
-CHASE is matching AHRC funding of £17m, will be awarding over 375 AHRC-studentships over a five year period starting in the academic year 2014/15 and is delighted to offer up to 75 studentships for September 2014 entry.
+The Faculty of Arts and Humanities invites applications for Arts and Humanities Research Council (AHRC)-funded doctoral studentships as partners in the Consortium for the Humanities and the Arts Southeast England (CHASE) www.chase.ac.uk.
+CHASE will be awarding up to 75 studentships in 2015.

 - American Studies

 - Political, Social and International Studies

 The AHRC studentships are available to UK and EU residents: for UK residents awards consist of fees and maintenance; for EU residents awards are on a fees-only basis.
 The majority of the University studentships cover tuition fees at UK/EU rates, a tax-free maintenance stipend (currently £13,863 per year), and a research training support grant.
 Up to two university studentships will be awarded to International students from outside the EU and will cover tuition fees at international rates, a maintenance stipend and research training support grant.
 International students are welcome to apply but must be able to pay the difference between UK/EU fees and international fees.

 More information and details of how to apply can be found at www.uea.ac.uk/hum/postgraduatescholarships

 How to apply for PhD Studentships

 - The deadline for applications to be considered for these studentships is 12 noon Wednesday 14 January 2015.